stream-pi/website/src/instructions/server/linux-x64.md

 ---
-lastUpdated: "2021-03-01"
+lastUpdated: "2021-03-04"
 streamPiVersion: "1.0.0"
+editedBy: "SamuelQuinones"
 ---

 # Setup Stream-Pi on Linux

-The instructions below will go over how to set up a StreamPi Server on a Linux 64 Bit operating system.
+The instructions below will go over how to set up a StreamPi Server on a Linux 64-Bit operating system.

-If you have any questions please reach out to us on [the Official Stream-Pi Discord](https://discord.gg/BExqGmk).
+If you have any questions please reach out to us on [the Official Stream-Pi Discord Server](https://discord.gg/BExqGmk).

 ## Server Instructions

-The below steps have **anchors** associated with them, so you can quick navigate with the browser's url bar `/install/server/[PLATFORM]#step-1` for example.
+The below steps have **anchors** associated with them, so you can quickly navigate with the browser's url bar `/install/server/[PLATFORM]#step-1` for example.

 ### Step 1

-Assuming you already downloaded the zip file from github, extract the zip file to place that is easy for you to remember / easy to access.
+Assuming you have already downloaded the '.zip' file from github, extract the '.zip' file to a place that is easy for you to remember / easy to access.
 Also make sure you will always have permission to access this folder.

 For example: